azaj01/spatial-reasoning/PYPI_UPLOAD_INSTRUCTIONS.md

 # PyPI Package Upload Instructions

-This document contains instructions for building and uploading the vision-evals package to PyPI.
+This document contains instructions for building and uploading the spatial-reasoning package to PyPI.

 ## Prerequisites